KastnerRG/Read_the_docs/docs/project5.rst

 5) PYNQ Demo
 ------------

 This project is different from your previous projects in the sense that it has an immediate and observable impact on you.
-The effect of latency and throughput of your implementation can be observed by listening to your audio output, and the feelings of frustration you obtain when a song keeps getting cut.
+The effect of the latency and throughput of your implementation can be observed by listening to your audio output, and the feelings of frustration you obtain when a song keeps getting cut.
 You are highly encouraged to modify the code to achieve a better performance and observe the throughput by changing the way you transmit data between PS and PL.
 Make use of the "RTL 2832" USB tuner in-order to receive the input RF Samples.

 6) Submission Procedure